-The Olympus scandal has re-ignited debate over what critics say is a deep-seated weakness of Japanese management -- a lack of strong independent oversight of boards, which gives shareholders' rights short shrift.
+The Olympus scandal could re-ignite debate over what critics say is a deep-seated weakness of Japanese management -- a lack of strong independent oversight of boards, which gives shareholders' rights short shrift.

 Olympus shares fell 7.6 percent on Wednesday and have lost more than half their value since Woodford was sacked.

-The Briton said he was fired for questioning the payment to unidentified advisers in the $2.2 billion takeover of medical equipment maker Gyrus.
+The former British CEO said he was fired for questioning the payment to advisers in the $2.2 billion takeover of medical equipment maker Gyrus.
 At about 30 percent of the acquisition price, that set a record in M&A fees.

 Asked whether the company's financial advisers had any connection with organized crime, Takayama said: You are asking me about anti-social forces, but I am absolutely not aware of any such thing.

-A senior Japanese lawmaker on Tuesday called for probes by financial and securities watchdogs and urged Olympus to explain the fees, which risked shareholders losing confidence in Japan.
+A senior Japanese lawmaker on Tuesday called for probes by financial and securities watchdogs and urged Olympus to explain the fees, which could risk shareholders losing confidence in Japan.